apache/hudi/rfc/rfc-42/rfc-42.md

 - Resizing: a new version of hashing metadata will be created when the resizing completes, named using the timestamp of the resizing operation.
 - Clean service: removes outdated metadata files in the same way as removing old file groups.

+Though storing hashing metadata in the `.hoodie` path is a straightforward solution, it should be put into hudi's metadata table ultimately.
+And the clean service is no loger necessary.
+Old version hashing metadata will also be cleanup automatically since the metadata table itself is a hudi table.
 ### Bucket Resizing (Splitting & Merging)

 Considering there is a semantic similarity between bucket resizing and clustering (i.e., re-organizing small data files), this proposal plans to integrate the resizing process as a subtask into the clustering service.